-Hemp growers are increasingly seeking out nature because legal cultivation is unfortunately still not permitted in the Netherlands at the moment.
+Hemp growers are increasingly seeking out nature.
+Why?
+Because legal cultivation is unfortunately still not permitted in the Netherlands at the moment.
 Dutch newspaper AD talked with forest ranger Erik de Jonge about illegal activities in the province Noord-Brabant.
-He shows how both home and professional growers try to grow marijuana in the middle of nature and thus damaging valuable nature areas.
+He shows how both home and professional growers try to grow marijuana in the middle of nature.
+Who cares, you say?
+Well, we do.
+Because they are damaging valuable nature areas.

 Professional nurseries with over 2,000 plants